Home inspection checklist: What you should prepare for

 What home inspectors don’t look for

-A home inspector generally looks for components that are readily and easily accessible.
+A home inspector generally examines components that are readily and easily accessible.
 Each state’s standards may differ so check with organizations such as the International Association of Certified Home Inspectors and American Society of Home Inspectors to find out the specific requirements for your area.

 The following items are typically not included on a professional home inspection checklist: